 But wait!
-Here’s the pool room, so you can decide which room would have been more fun.
+Here’s the billiards room, so you can decide which room would have been more fun.

 Once we finished walking through the house with our headsets on telling us about each room we came outside around the back of the property.

-This room used to house his massive platinum records which have since been moved into their own gallery.
+This room used to house his massive platinum records and gold records which have since been moved into their own gallery.